OliveTreeBible/MXSymbolicate/README.md

 `MXSymbolicate.py` is an example python script for symbolicating call stacks in json-formatted diagnostic reports produced by [MetricKit](https://developer.apple.com/documentation/metrickit).

 It's specifically written to deal with the diagnostic reports as saved by the [Olive Tree Bible App](https://apps.apple.com/us/app/bible-app-read-study-daily/id332615624), in which iOS report json is embedded in a root object with some other properties for convenience.
-The script will not work if given an unmodified MetricKit diagnosic report, but can be modified reasonably easily to do so.
-It's meant as an example, not as a plug-and-play tool.

-Olive Tree's reports look something like this:
+It'll work without those root properties, though, so you can feed it a json file with the diagnostic json in the root object like this:

 ```
 {
-    "app_version": "7.15.1.1958",
-    "device_model": "iPhone12,1",
-    "os_version": "17.1.1",
-    "timestamp": "2023-11-22T08:59:34.783Z",
     "payload": {
         ...MetricKit payload here...
     }
 }
 ```

 To be clear, the value of the `payload` property there is the [`jsonRepresentation`](https://developer.apple.com/documentation/metrickit/mxdiagnosticpayload/3552307-jsonrepresentation) property of `MXDiagnosticPayload`.

-These reports get saved to disk on the device and included when sending diagnostics to our support department.

 Caveat emptor: I am not an experienced Python developer, so I'm sure there are lots of things about this script that could be done differently. :-)